The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol's Joseph Beuys State III (F. & S. II.244) is estimated to be worth between £21,000 and £30,000.
+The value of Andy Warhol's Joseph Beuys State III (F. & S. II.244) is estimated to be worth between £20,000 and £30,000.
 This signed screenprint, created in 1980, has shown consistent value growth since its first sale in November 2023.
-This is a rare artwork with an auction history of one sale.
-The edition size of this artwork is limited to 150.
+The average annual growth rate is 3%.
+This work has an auction history of one sale and an edition size of 150.

 Meaning & Analysis